-Crispy and snappy gluten free gingerbread men cookies, spiced with cinnamon and ginger, and flavored with just a touch of molasses.
+These snappy gluten free crispy gingerbread men cookies are spiced with cinnamon and ginger, and flavored with just a touch of molasses.
 Make them any shape you like!

 What's a plate of gluten free Christmas cookies without … gluten free gingerbread men?
 This time of year, I am bursting at the seams with new gluten free recipes for you—especially gluten free cookies.